 About the Molecular Pathobiology Program

-The Molecular Pathobiology Program provides an opportunity for students to receive training in an environment that seeks to bridge the basic sciences and clinical medicine.
-The strong connection with the Pathology department at the College of Medicine provides an opportunity for students to gain exposure to clinical aspects of medicine while completing their graduate studies.
+The Molecular Pathobiology program provides an opportunity for students to receive training in an environment that seeks to bridge the basic sciences and clinical medicine.
+The strong connection with the Department of Pathology & Laboratory Medicine at the College of Medicine provides an opportunity for students to gain exposure to clinical aspects of medicine while completing their graduate studies.

 Meet Molecular Pathobiology Program Alumnus Alessandro Bitto, PhD